cncf/tag-contributor-strategy/contributor-growth/drafts/recruiting-playbook.md

 # Recruiting Contributors
 *Status: Draft; Missing Components*
-/help-wanted

 ## Summary

 Recruiting and retention go hand in hand.
 If you are thinking "how can we add more amazing contributors?" and "where do we find them?" the projects leadership needs to think about how you keep folks around, too.
-If your goal is to limit to only single contributions aka drive-bys then this might not apply to you.
- But once you open the gates to more contributors of any type, balancing maintainers time becomes the next challenge.
+Once you open the gates to more contributors of any type, balancing maintainers time becomes the next challenge.
 This is why it's important to think of recruiting and retention initiatives together rather than separate.

-For the purpose of this document, we will dig into the how and where to do outreach [TODO other retention related docs and info; contributor ladder]

-Outreach depends on your audience, how they consume information, and their motivations to help an open source project.
+For the purpose of this document, we will dig into the How and Where to do outreach.
+This exercise depends on your audience, how they consume information, and their motivations to help an open source project.

 ## Where
 Always be recruiting.
 Think of ways to always promote your needs and areas of